darktjm/ebaz/README.md

 dependency management systems any time soon, though).

 Some bugs in the free tools have been unaddressed for years now.
-Will the free toolchain ever actually be ready for prime time?
+Will the free tool chain ever actually be ready for prime time?
 I don't really care for `vpr` as packaged by f4pga, either, given that its reports are useless and it takes forever (likely due to
 <https://github.com/f4pga/f4pga-arch-defs/issues/1863>, mostly).
 No
-`MMCME2_ADV` or `BUFR` or `PLLE2_BASE` or `MMCME2_BASE` and who knows how many other missing primitives (it's not worth my time to make a comprehensie list, like I did for Gowin parts).
+`MMCME2_ADV` or `BUFR` or `PLLE2_BASE` or `MMCME2_BASE` and who knows how many other missing primitives (it's not worth my time to make a comprehensive list, like I did for Gowin parts).
 Plus apparently even if it were there, `MMCME2_ADV` is producing incorrect results.
-At least it supports the all-important PS7 primitive, without which there would be no clocks (or ethernet passthrough, which makes programming easier).
+At least it supports the all-important PS7 primitive, without which there would be no clocks (or ethernet pass through, which makes programming easier).

-Unfotunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has more missing primitives and can't even compile my simple HDMI test (maybe because I built it incorrectly, but it's hard for me to tell either way, especially given the wonderful
+Unfortunately, even though `nextpnr-xilinx` is much faster and produces better reports, it has more missing primitives and can't even compile my simple HDMI test (maybe because I built it incorrectly, but it's hard for me to tell either way, especially given the wonderful